KaterinaWalter/webdocs/docs/unit02/proj203.md

 ---
 layout: project
-title: "💻PROJECT #2.3"
+title: "💻Unit 2 Project"
-projectname: "Animated Scene"
+projectname: "Animated Movie Scene"
 parent: "2️⃣ Advanced HTML & CSS"
 nav_order: 7
 ---

-### Overview & Setup
+### Overview

 CSS **animations** and **transforms** are powerful tools that bring life to web pages.
 With **animations**, we can create smooth transitions, moving objects, or even complex _sequences_ of changes, making websites more interactive and visually appealing. **Transforms** allow us to _manipulate elements_ by rotating, scaling, or repositioning them, enabling unique and dynamic designs.